More choices and stable premiums for ‘Obamacare’ next year

 For now, the Department of Health and Human Services is touting a second consecutive year of positive-sounding numbers.
 An additional 20 insurers will participate for 2020, expanding consumer choice in many states, officials said.
 Nearly 70 percent of customers will have three or more insurers from which to pick a plan.

 About 10 million people are covered through the health law’s insurance markets, which offer taxpayer-subsidized private plans for people who aren’t covered on the job.
-Former President Barack Obama’s namesake law will be 10 years old in 2020.
+Former President Barack Obama’s namesake law will be 10 years old next year.

-Premiums for a hypothetical 27-year-old choosing a standard plan will decline 4% on average next year in states served by the federal HealthCare.gov website, the Trump administration said.
+Premiums for a hypothetical 27-year-old choosing a standard plan will decline 4% on average in 2020 for states served by the federal HealthCare.gov website, the Trump administration said.
 About a dozen states run their own sign-up websites, but most rely on HealthCare.gov.

 A low-cost midrange plan for that hypothetical 27-year-old will charge monthly premiums of $374 next year, officials said.
 The law’s income-based subsidies can drop that to around $50.